arun10ak/Tableau-IPL-Analysis-2008-2022/README.md

     Each row in deliveries.csv data set contains

-        -  Match related information (batting team vs bowling team)
+        -  Match-related information (batting team vs bowling team)
         - Player information (Bowler, Batsman, Non-striker)
         - Delivery information (Runs scored, Wickets, Extras, etc.)

-Analysis
+## Insight Analysis:
+---

-Match Statistics
+### Match Statistics

-Toss outcome vs Match outcome (for each Ground/Venue) Biggest wins (by runs and by wicket)
+- Toss outcome vs Match outcome (for each Ground/Venue)
+- Biggest wins (by runs and by wicket)
-Highest totals (across all the seasons)
+- Highest totals (across all the seasons)

-Player Statistics
+### Player Statistics
-Orange Cap contenders (The batsmen who have scored the maximum number of runs in a particular season) Purple Cap contenders (The bowlers who have taken the maximum number of wickets in a particular season) Batsmen who have hit the most number of fours and sixes (per season and overall) Team Statistics
+- Orange Cap contenders (The batsmen who have scored the maximum number of runs in a particular season)
+- Purple Cap contenders (The bowlers who have taken the maximum number of wickets in a particular season)
+- Batsmen who have hit the most number of fours and sixes (per season and overall)

+### Team Statistics
-Season-wise team performance (wins vs losses)
+- Season-wise team performance (wins vs losses)
-Win %age ( home vs away)
+- Win %age ( home vs away)